IS3UniCologne/AA_2020/README.md

-# AA
-Code repository for the course "Analytics and Applications (AA)"

 # AA Git Repo

 Welcome to the repository of the course **"Analytics and Applications(AA)"**.
 We will use this space as the central point for sharing code, data and instructions with you over the course of this semester.